Qualcomm is dying to tell you how fast the Galaxy S9 is – but don’t compare it to the iPhone X

 There are a flurry of reports on Monday morning detailing extensive benchmarks for the Qualcomm Snapdragon 845 mobile platform, the chip that will power some of the best Android handsets this year including the Galaxy S9.

 I immediately thought of all the previous years when Qualcomm would come out with test results for its flagship chips ahead of launches.
 The company would round up a few media outlets, provide them with reference devices packing the latest Snapdragon hardware and allow them to publish their findings well before the first handsets to pack that chip were actually released.
 Wait a minute… that has never happened before today!

 Yes, Qualcomm would unveil its next-gen mobile platform before the Galaxy S model that would use it was even official.
-And yes, we would see benchmark tests pop up before the phone launched, but they were never official.
+And yes, we would see benchmark tests pop up before the phone launched,

+but they were never official.
 This means Qualcomm is dying to tell the world how fast the Galaxy S9 will be.
 So what changed?

 Well, for starters, Qualcomm isn’t in the same position anymore as in previous years.
 It has to fight a bunch of battles that may all be affecting its bottom line.

-Note: UPDATE: Qualcomm reached out to BGR to point out that it had conducted similar public benchmark tests for the Snapdragon 835 and 820 in previous years before the first commercial devices were launched in stores — see the full update at the end of this post.
-UPDATE: Qualcomm reached out to BGR to point out that it had conducted similar public benchmark tests for the Snapdragon 835 and 820 in previous years before the first commercial devices were launched in stores.